21 million students learn Spanish around the world. In this post, you will discover why you should join them.

 23. Because you like a challenge

-I often send out survey’s to the subscribers of Real Fast Spanish and it turns out 27% of you are learning Spanish because you like a challenge.
+I often send out survey’s to the newsletter subscribers and it turns out 27% of subscribers are learning Spanish because they like a challenge.

 Some people like Sudokus or daily crossword.
 Some people like to play chess.
 Some people like to go to trivia nights.